The second most important Coping Mechanism that you can develop if you’re struggling with memory issues is using

 You can create Notes that you and people in your family will be able to see.
 This ability to share Notes is done on an Android phone as well using Google Keep.

 Here is where we will introduce an additional technology that has become very helpful as part of this coping mechanism.
-Alexa and Google Nest you can use voice commands on these smart speaker to make or hear calendar entries, reminders, shopping list and of course play music and answer questions.
+Alexa and Google Nest you can use voice commands on these smart speakers to make or hear calendar entries, reminders, shopping list and of course play music and answer questions.

 The next way to make it easier to use your smart phone as a Coping Mechanism is simply use your voice.

-Most text can be created by a voice commands without typing.
-There are easy voice commands that allow you to create a reminders or even create a basic calendar entry.
+Most text can be created by a voice command without typing.
+There are easy voice commands that allow you to create a reminder or even create a basic calendar entry.

-Last, for an iPhone the easiest way to create a note or any other information is to simply say “Hey Siri” and then you can tell Siri to “create a calendar entry for dinner tomorrow at 5 o’clock”, she will respond with an appropriate calendar entries.
+Last, for an iPhone the easiest way to create a note or any other information is to simply say “Hey Siri” and then you can tell Siri to “create a calendar entry for dinner tomorrow at 5 o’clock”, she will respond with an appropriate calendar entry.

 You can do the same thing by saying “hey Siri please create a Reminder; or a note entry; and tell her what you want it to say Like… Remind me to look for the White Album at home tomorrow.”

 Of Course, these are simple examples, but I hope you get the idea that you can quickly create notes, reminders, and calendar entries, etc. The same can be done on an Android with Google Calendar and Google Keep.

 Finally, there is a one more alternative, and it involves having a text sent to you about something you want to remember.
 Just say “Hey Siri send me a text to look for the White by the Beatles album at home.”
 Siri will gladly do that for you.
 With Siri you can send yourself a text of almost any duration for whatever you want.
 Just remember that the text is obviously only as good as your dictation, but you can get better at this over time.